osrf/ros2multirobotbook/src/ros2_design_patterns.md

 case, the higher level football controller will periodically want to say, "please chase the red ball until you have it right in front of you."
-Once the ball is in front of the robot, the football controller wants to stop the ball-chasing controller and invoke the ball-dribbling controller.
+Once the ball is in front of the robot, the football controller wants to stop the ball-chasing controller and invoke the ball-catching controller.

 We *could* achieve this kind of interaction with a ROS service.
 We could